katopz/tabby-test/README.md

 2. He's Rustaceans.
 3. He love cats.

-# An example about hello cat and dog in Rust
+# An example about hello cat in Rust

 ```rust
 fn main() {